opencv/opencv/modules/core/doc/basic_structures.rst

     }

-in the case of continuous matrix the outer loop body will be executed just once, so the overhead will be smaller, which will be especially noticeable in the case of small matrices.
+In case of the continuous matrix, the outer loop body is executed just once.
+So, the overhead is smaller, which is especially noticeable in case of small matrices.

 Finally, there are STL-style iterators that are smart enough to skip gaps between successive rows: ::